worldline/angular-training/docs/src/en/pipes.md

 Pipes are **data transformation functions** usable directly from the template in order to transform the data to be displayed at binding time.
 They are interesting in two main ways:
 - they don't require to change the data in the component so that it is displayed in a user-friendly way
-- they are declared once and can be reused in as many components as needed as they are independant from them
+- they are declared once and can be reused in as many components as needed as they are independent from them

 ## Syntax